yanghengtang/tp/docs/UserGuide.md

 Back to [Doctor Management Features](#doctor-management-features).

-### Viewing a doctor : `view_d`
+### Viewing details of a doctor : `view_d`

-Allows you to view details, such as basic information, specialisation and remark, of a specific doctor in the system.
+Allows you to view details, such as basic information, specialisation, and remark, of a specific doctor in the system.

 **Format**: `view_d INDEX`

 * Displays the full details of the doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed doctor list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the displayed doctor list.

 **Examples**:
 * Entering `list_d` followed by `view_d 2` shows the details of the 2nd doctor in the doctor list.